randy-garcia/randy-garcia.github.io/index.md

 ### about
 a place to post thoughts and creations with a name I pulled out of a hat.
 all a work in progress
-I doubt you have question but just incase <randy@rloop.net>
+I doubt you have question but just in case <randy@rloop.net>